Main Abstractions

 Unfortunately, separating these components can be tricky in practice.
 For example, the OP Stack relies on an Ethereum smart contract to enforce its censorship resistance guarantees - so, you can't easily take an OP stack rollup and deploy it on a non-EVM chain.

 In the Sovereign SDK, flexibility is a primary design goal.
-So we take care to codify this separation of concerns
+So we take care to

-into the framework from the very beginning.
 With Sovereign, it's possible to run any State Transition Function

-alongside any Da Service
+any Da Service

-on top of any (rust-compatible) proof system and get a functional rollup.
+on top of any (rust-compatible) proof system and get a

+functional rollup.
 The rollup-interface

-crate is what makes this possible.
-Every other crate in the SDK depends on it,
+Every other crate in the SDK depends on it, because it defines the core

-because it defines the core abstractions that are shared between all SDK rollups.
+abstractions that are shared between all SDK rollups.

 Inside of the rollup interface, the native

-vs zero-knowledge distinction appears in numerous places.
-For example,
+vs zero-knowledge distinction

-the DA layer
+appears in numerous places.
+For example, the DA layer

-abstraction has two components - a DaService
+components - a DaService

 , which runs as part of native

-full node execution and
+full node execution

-, which runs in zero-knowledge
+, which runs in zero-knowledge and verifies that the data being

-and verifies that the data being executed matches the provided DA block header.
+executed matches the provided DA block header.

 How it Works